sweattep/ancient_quotes/README.md

 >Your allies can't be trusted.
 They will force you out of your own country.
 And your best friends will trick and trap you, even before you know it.

 >Indeed, your written instructions make me happy.
 They are my best friends.

+>Next, I decided to consider wisdom, as well as foolish behavior and ideas.
+For what more can the king's successor do than what the king has already done?